You’re unlikely to pay much attention to blizzards unless you’re getting struck by one!

-Here’s some fun facts about blizzards, and how extraordinary and deadly they can be at the same time.
+Here’s some fun facts about blizzards, and how extraordinary and deadly they can be at the same time…

 There were 27 blizzards in the U.S. during the winter of 1996.

 If you are required to travel, it is crucial that you have an emergency kit.
-This kit should ideally have jumper cables, tow rope, snacks and water (in case of an accident or you get stuck in the snow).
+This kit should ideally include jumper cables, tow rope, blankets, snacks and water (in case of an accident or you get stuck in the snow).
 However, traveling is highly discouraged and increases the chance of accident and death.
 It is best to stay put and wait out the storm.

-You may receive a warning called ‘Winter Storm Watch’ when a blizzard is in the forecast.
-This means that there is a possibility of a storm taking place.
-In addition, a ‘Winter Storm Warming’ is given when a storm is already taking place or on its way.
+You may receive a warning called ‘Winter Storm Watch’ when a blizzard is in the weather forecast.
+This means that there is a high possibility of a storm taking place.
+In addition, a ‘Winter Storm Warming’ is given when a storm is already taking place or is on its way.
 It is crucial that one takes these warnings seriously.

 The extreme cold and wind when a blizzard is taking place actually cause the temperature to feel a lot colder than it is.
 For example, when the wind speed is constantly at 30-35mph, the air against your skin will feel much colder than the actual temperature.
 This cold causes frostbite quite rapidly.

-The majority of the blizzards that affect the USA. tend to usually pile up around the East Coast area.
+The majority of the blizzards that affect the USA tend to usually pile up around the East Coast area.
 This is due to the East Coast being home to a type of storm called Nor’easters.
 A high amount of snow is the result of the moisture gathered by the storms in the Atlantic.